miraybuy/miraybuy/README.md

 ### Hi there, I'm Miray 👋

 I'm a **Junior Frontend Developer** based in Turin/Italy.
-My goal is to have an industry-leading brands' level of experience with more projects and opportunities. <br/>
+My goal is to have an industry-leading brands' level of proficiency with more projects and opportunities. <br/>

 So, let's meet!